 Barbara North, Institute Secretary

-TST faculty members and students are members of and participants within too many academic societies to list here.
-Here are a handful:
+TST faculty members and students are members of and participants within too many academic societies to list here, but here is small sampling:

-American Academy of Religion Founded in 1909, the AAR is the world's largest association of academics who research or teach topics related to religion.
+American Academy of Religion was founded in 1909 and is the world's largest association of academics who research or teach topics related to religion.
 As a learned society and professional association of teachers and research scholars, the American Academy of Religion has over 10,000 members who teach in some 1,500 colleges, universities, seminaries, and schools in North America and abroad.
 The Academy is dedicated to furthering knowledge of religion and religious institutions in all their forms and manifestations.